 “EPT” means Eastern Prevailing Time.

 “Firm” means that either Party shall be relieved of its obligations to sell and deliver or purchase and receive without liability only to the extent that, and for the period during which, such performance is prevented by Force Majeure.
-In the absence of Force Majeure, the Party to which performance is owed shall be entitled to receive from the Party which failed to deliver/receive an amount determined pursuant to Section 2.
+In the absence of Force Majeure, the Party to which performance is owed shall be entitled to receive from the Party which failed to deliver/receive an amount determined pursuant to Section 2 above.

 “Force Majeure” means an event not anticipated as of the Trade Date, which is not within the reasonable control of the Party claiming suspension ("Claiming Party"), and which by the exercise of due diligence the Claiming Party is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute therefor; provided that (i) neither the loss of Buyer's markets nor (ii) Buyer's inability economically to use or resell Energy or coal, as the case may be, purchased hereunder nor (iii) Seller's ability to sell Energy or Coal, as the case may be, to a market at a more advantageous price shall constitute an event of Force Majeure.

 “Interest Rate” means, for any date, two percent over the per annum rate of interest equal to the prime lending rate as may from time to time be published in The Wall Street Journal under "Money Rates"; provided, the Interest Rate shall never exceed the maximum lawful rate permitted by applicable law.

+“MMBtu means one million Btus.

 “MW” means one megawatt.